-The level of reduction of the fine can be set at: 30%-50% (for the first company/individual to provide evidence or information with significant added value); 20%-30% (for the second company/individual to provide evidence or information with significant added value) and <20% (for any subsequent companies/individuals to provide evidence or information with significant added value).
+The level of reduction of the fine can be set at: 30%-50% (for the first company/individual to provide evidence or information with significant added value); 20%-30% (for the second company/individual to provide evidence or information with significant added value); and <20% (for any subsequent companies/individuals to provide evidence or information with significant added value).

-For leniency requests presented after the SO, the above referred thresholds shall be reduced by half.
+For leniency requests presented after the SO the above referred thresholds shall be reduced by half.

 The Act does not qualify the notion of "significant added value" but it refers that the criteria should be assessed taking into account the information and evidence already in the possession of the Authority.
-Also, it is likely that the evidentiary value of the information at stake will also play a relevant role (as stressed by the Draft Information Note on Leniency procedure subject to public consultation until September 2012).
+Also, the evidentiary value of the information and the fact that further corroboration might be (un)necessary will also play a relevant role, as stressed in the Explanatory Guidelines on Leniency.